pt-osda/npm-dependency-analyzer/README.md

 ## How to Use

-:warning: In order for the plugin to be executed successfully, it is needed by the user to [install all dependencies](https://docs.npmjs.com/cli/install) before using any functionality provided:
+:warning: In order for the plugin to be executed successfully, it needs to have all dependencies installed by the user [install all dependencies](https://docs.npmjs.com/cli/install) before using any functionality provided:
 ```bash
 $ npm install
 ```

-This plugin provides a command to be executed in a [npm script](https://docs.npmjs.com/misc/scripts) named [***npm-dependency-analyzer***](https://github.com/pt-osda/npm-dependency-analyzer/blob/master/bin/npm-dependency-analyzer.js).
+This plugin provides an executable that is placed into ["node_modules/.bin"](https://docs.npmjs.com/files/package.json#bin) folder of any project it is dependent.
+This executable can be used in the [script property](https://docs.npmjs.com/files/package.json#scripts).
 This command is to be used in the build process of a project, as demonstrated in the example below of a package.json:
 ```json
 {